working-group-two/engineering-blog/pages/career.md

     {% include office.html icon="location" name="Trondheim" address="Olav Tryggvasons gate 30,<br> 7011 Trondheim (Norway)" %}
 </div>

-In certain cases, remote work is also an option.
+Remote work is an option in special cases.

 **We are hiring** in the following areas:
-*   **Ops and infrastructure** specialists to help us build a secure, flexible and scalable telecom grade infrastructure the Internet way (experience with AWS and Docker is helpful).
+*   **Ops and infrastructure** specialists to help us build a secure, flexible and scalable infrastructure (experience with AWS and Docker is helpful).
-*   **Backend and Frontend Developers** with experience and passion for real time communication services, security, and scalable services.
+*   **Backend and Frontend Developers** with experience and passion for real time communication, security, and scale.
 Individuals in the intersection between telco and software development are especially relevant.
 *   **Mobile core network** experts that can help us bring the telecom world into the Internet world.
 *   **Product Managers**